 At Mildmay Junior School we endeavour to ensure that the needs of the whole child are met.
-Through various initiatives such as Bubble time, Change 4 life, Smart thinking and PACS (Positive, Assertive, Confidence, Skills) we provide children with the emotional and social support that they need in order to thrive in today’s society.
+Through various initiatives such as Change 4 life and Smart Thinking.
+We provide children with the emotional and social support that they need in order to thrive in today’s society.

-We have a designated Pastoral Support Worker whose role is to provide efficient and proactive support for the pupils.
+We have a designated Pastoral Support Officer (Mrs LeCount) whose role is to provide efficient and proactive support for the pupils.
 The Pastoral Support Worker is also aided by a dedicated team of Learning Support Assistants.

 - Key aspects of pastoral support are: